SorocoWCC/recsm.api.interface/README.md

-# recsm.api.interface
+# Odoo12 API
-Odoo interface to get information from the Database via API
+Odoo interface to get information from the Database via APIs making the information available to other RECSM systems.